AdilAlpha/ineuron-assignments/Tableau Assignment 2.md

 STEP 3: Type your calculations, like what type of calculation you want to perform.

 STEP 4: When finished, click OK.
-The new calculated field is added to Measures in the Data pane because it returns a number.
+The new calculated field is added to Measures in the Data pane.

 ### 3. Can you tell the differences between TreeMap and Heat Map?
 ### A heat map is a two-dimensional representation of information with the help of colors.